Quick answer

 DSCR lending decisions often hinge on small assumption changes.
 A pre-screen model reduces wasted applications and helps you negotiate from a stronger position.
+The DSCR and LTV approval matrix helps you find the realistic approval zone where both coverage ratio and leverage requirements are satisfied.

 Baseline modeling framework